 Active: This is an active object to be tracked, and is being worked on.

-Paused: This is to be put on hold, and not be on any active reporting.
+Paused: This is to be put on hold.
+For reporting purposes, this status is not considered active.

 Inactive: This has been cancelled, and is no longer counted on active reporting.

 Complete: This has been completed.
 Remaining data will be reported accordingly, and archived.